Getting to the Brijuni Islands

 Unless you are lucky enough to have your own boat you are restricted to using one of the organised excursion boats (from Veliki Brijun island) if you wish to visit some of the other islands that make up the Brijuni chain.
 A visit to Mali Brijun is the most popular.

-Enquire about these excursions via the Brijuni National Park website.
+See the information regarding Mali Brijun above, or enquire about these excursions via the Brijuni National Park website.